 Table of Contents

-(Part 5 of 12 in Changes and Results)
+(Part 5 of 12 in series, Changes and Results)

 Q: I’ve been entirely preoccupied by a most frightening experience of my own.
 A couple of hours ago, I realized that my body was no longer functioning properly.
 I felt weak, I could no longer stand.
 The life was oozing out of me, I lost consciousness.